ConradSelig/crak/README.md

 # Usage

 1. Save all of you .c files in a single directory.
-You will also need two txt files, an input file and a sample output file. **make sure to remove all whitespace from file names**, you can do this by running `rename 's/\s/_/g' ./*.c`.
+You will also need two txt files, an input file and a sample output file. **Make sure to remove all whitespace from file names**, you can do this by running `rename 's/\s/_/g' ./*.c`.

 2. Run the following command `crak [input txt] [sample output txt] [file(s)]`